bcgov/nr-forest-client/frontend/README.md

   ```

-- Install all requirement packages: `npm install`
+- Install all required packages: `npm install`
 - Start the application: `npm start`
-- Run test: `npm run test:unit`
+- Run unit tests: `npm run test:unit`
+- Run full test suite with coverage: `npm run coverage`

 ### **Running with Stubs**

-If you don't want to rely on the backend for development (maybe you're just doing cosmetic changes), you can run the application with the stubs,
+If you don't want to rely on the backend for development (maybe you're just doing UI/UX changes), you can run the application with stubs:
-for that you can run `npm run preview` and that will spin-up the stub server for you.
+- Run `npm run preview` to spin up both the WireMock stub server and the Vite development server.

 For more information check the [stubs](#stubs) section.